 Potassium doesn't always get the credit it deserves.
 This electrolyte is vital for keeping our muscles and nerves healthy.
 Potassium is also instrumental in maintaining proper fluid balance throughout the body, which promotes healthy blood pressure and allows the kidneys to efficiently remove waste products and toxins.
 Recent data in the US shows that fewer than 10% of children ages 1 through 5 consume the recommended daily amount of this mineral, even though it's an essential nutrient.

-How to get more of this nutrient: Lots of plant foods contain potassium but in small amounts.
+Lots of plant foods contain potassium but in small amounts.
 To help your child get enough of this electrolyte, you can offer them a variety of fruits, vegetables and beans with meals and as snacks.
 Avocados, watermelon, sweet and white potatoes, bananas, spinach and dried fruit are some of the best sources of potassium.

 Most of us think of digestive health or regularity when we think of fiber.
 But, fiber also nourishes the gut, which is home to 70% of the immune system as well.
 Although it sounds like one nutrient, fiber comes in several different kinds with different benefits for all ages.

-How to get more of this nutrient: For optimal health, your child needs a mix of soluble and insoluble fiber in their diet.
+For optimal health, your child needs a mix of soluble and insoluble fiber in their diet.
 Top soluble fiber sources include oats, grains, nuts, citrus fruits, apples, strawberries, and peas.
 And, whole grains and vegetables, especially wheat bran, cauliflower, green beans and potatoes, are excellent sources of insoluble fiber.

 There are various reasons for why your child who is behind in growth may not be eating well or enough of the right foods.
 When your child is sick, they may not have much of an appetite.
 Or, perhaps they are going through a phase of kid-independence with selective or picky eating behaviors.
 Oral nutrition supplements such as PediaSure® may provide your child who is behind on growth with the critical nutrients they need when they aren't getting enough of them through diet alone.